roman-milk/roman-milk.github.io/permission-4.md

  "Where were you" she asked as she got into the car.
 I told her what had happened and then asked her what had happened.

  "We were almost at the door and you weren't anywhere around so I told him that I had to make a quick trip to the ladies room before we left.
 And then I described you to one of the waitresses and told her to tell you to wait in the car for me."
-Report_Story #2